Panic1811/my-quartz/content/index.md

 **Welcome!**

+This is the _**My Directory**_, my personal collection of notes.
+I use these notes to write down everything I learn and to document some of my projects.

 ## Site Overview

-This site is my digital workspace—a structured collection of ideas, tools, and projects that I’ve organized into different categories.
+This site is organized into different categories.
 Each section serves a specific purpose, you can explore them below to see how everything connects and grows over time.

 > [!abstract]- Dictionary
 > My **personal dictionary** is an ever-expanding collection of words I want to remember.
 Each word is categorized and comes with its definition and context.
 An extra feature?
 These words are auto-linked across my site, so you can hover over them to see their meaning without leaving the page.